British Values at Sebert Wood Primary School

 Being Part of Britain

 At Sebert Wood, we have always celebrated a pattern of traditions and festivals across the year including Harvest Festival, Remembrance Day, Easter, Shrove Tuesday and Advent.
 The local church and Open the Book come in to school to lead some of these celebrations.
-Each year we organise a range of Christmas celebrations including in-school Nativity and Christmas performances linked to the Christmas story; we visit the local church to share Christmas celebrations and Upper Key Stage 2 perform readings and carols at an evening event at Christ Church.
-We plan to repeat the Upper Key Stage 2 event to share the time with older residents in the area, by taking the children to Age UK Suffolk’s Day Centre to perform these carols and readings to their clients.
-We also invite a theatre company into school every year at Christmas to put on a pantomime for the children – a real celebration of traditional British culture.
+Each year we organise a range of Christmas celebrations including in-school Nativity and Christmas performances linked to the Christmas story; we visit the local church to share Christmas celebrations and Upper Key Stage 2 perform readings and carols at events at Christ Church.
+Some year groups visit the Theatre Royal at Christmas for a pantomime – a real celebration of traditional British culture.
 More recently we have built into our school calendar more modern ‘events’ such as Children in Need, Red Nose Day (Comic Relief) and Sports Relief.
 All of these events are part of our heritage and very much part of our future, and they all help to enhance the children’s experience of school in modern day Britain.

 Our curriculum also helps children to understand what it means to be part of Britain.
 Geographically, we explore the different aspects of the British landscape, and look at how these have changed over time due to both natural forces and the intervention of man.
 In addition to exploring ‘Natural Britain’, we investigate Britain as a nation; we look at capital cities and counties and look at what constitutes Great Britain, and how this differs from England and the United Kingdom.
 We also explore our local area and look at how this relates to England and Britain, and then in turn, how Britain relates to Europe and the rest of the world.